jpasqua/WebThingApp/README.md

 	* A Web UI to adjust the settings
 	* A Screen to display information in a custom layout.
 The data to be displayed is given by keys that are looked up via the `DataBroker`.
 	* Basic identifying information for the Plugin
 * **App**: App objects hold the state of the application and provide the functions used in the main loop.
-Specific App sublasses, such as MultiMonApp, provide app-specific functionality such as monitoring printers and publishing printer-related data to the Data broker.
+Specific App sublasses, such as CurrencyMonApp, provide app-specific functionality such as monitoring printers and publishing printer-related data to the Data broker.

-# File Structure for the `WebThingApp` library
+## File / directory structure for the `WebThingApp` library

 The library is structured as follows: